-H.R.
-3904 protects consumers from being buried in overdraft fees and requires banks to provide information on their less expensive and more appropriate products available to address overdrafts or extend small dollar loans.
-The bill applies the FDIC's payday loan suitability standard41 as well as the over-the-limit policy in the Credit CARD Act by limiting banks to one overdraft fee per month up to a total of six per year.
+S. 1799 protects consumers from being buried in overdraft fees and requires banks to provide information on their less expensive and more appropriate products available to address overdrafts or extend small dollar loans.
+The bill applies the FDIC's payday loan suitability standard as well as the over-the-limit policy in the CARD Act by limiting banks to one overdraft fee per month up to a total of six per year.
 The bill permits banks to cover more overdrafts without charging additional fees.
+Banks can and should reject debit card purchases or ATM withdrawals for which funds are not available, which was standard banking practice just a few years ago.
+A cap on the number of overdraft fees that can be charged is not an invitation for consumers to initiate numerous unfunded transactions.
+In fact, limiting banks to one fee per month gives banks a financial incentive to limit unfunded purchases and withdrawals.

-The one-fee-per-month limit will prevent banks from piling on sustained overdraft fees when consumers are unable to repay the overdraft and initial fee in just a few days.
+S. 1799's one-fee-per-month limit will prevent banks from piling on sustained overdraft fees when consumers are unable to repay the overdraft and initial fee in just a few days.
 Not only will this limit protect frequent users of overdrafts, it will provide an incentive for financial institutions to market their more affordable and appropriate products such as overdraft lines of credit, transfers from savings, and small dollar loans.